emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 | score                    | 54 009   | 21 962 554      |  173 018 079   | 58 988 015         | 290 194 257          |
 | score in millions        | 0        | ~21.96M         |  ~173.02M      | ~58.99M            | ~290.19M             |

-Greedy approach score: **540.77M**.
-Greedy with random improvements: **544.16M**.
+Greedy with random improvements total score: **544.16M**.

-The runtime is about 5-10 minutes per sample, and the python code is fully single thread and single process.
+The *runtime* is about 5-10 minutes per sample, and the python code is fully single thread and single process.

-Memory used can go up to 2.5-3GB for the biggest sample.
+*Memory* used can go up to 2.5-3GB for the biggest sample (I used activity monitor on Mac OS X to view that).

 For information, here is the list of scores of the competion: https://hashcode.withgoogle.com/hashcode_2017.html .
 Most teams managed to get above 520M (but remember they all managed to qualify, so they are all super good)